The 5 best URL shorteners in 2025

 - Enterprise-level integrations: While T.LY does offer integrations, there's always room for deeper connections with large-scale marketing and CRM tools.

-- Advanced team management features: For big teams, a few more granular permission controls would be a welcome addition.
+- Advanced team management features: A few more granular permission controls would be a welcome addition for big teams.

-Bottom line: T.LY strikes the perfect balance between straightforward usability and advanced functionality, making it a top contender in the URL-shortening landscape.
+Bottom line: T.LY perfectly balances straightforward usability and advanced functionality, making it a top contender in the URL-shortening landscape.

 2. Bitly